dominicbirch/bundle-declarations-webpack-plugin/readme.md

     ]
 }
 ```
 ### Multiple entrypoints with different config
 Assuming you want to combine into 1 .d.ts bundle, this can be achieved by providing an array of `EntryPointConfig`s to a single plugin instance's `entry` option.
 ### Multiple bundles
 This is expected, it should be completely safe to use multiple instances of the plugin as part of `webpack`'s parallel builds; in fact the only thing stopping you from reusing the same instance is that the options are shared (which might be fine in some cases).
+## Watch mode
+As of version 4.0.0, .d.ts bundling runs as a background process while `webpack` is in watch mode; this means that it will no longer delay incremental builds, but consequently the declarations may become out of sync with the webpack compilations.
+Also note that the plugin will output to the file system even when `shouldEmit` returns `false`.